Close Menu

 Facebook Twitter LinkedIn Email Copy Link

 Doctor Daniel Hale Williams was a pioneer in the medical field and even established his own hospital.
-In addition to advancing the medical field, Dr. Williams also made sure to advocate for opportunities and training for medical professionals of color.
+In addition to advancing the medical field, Dr. Williams also ensured that medical professionals of color had opportunities and training.

 Williams was born on January 18, 1856, in Hollidaysburg, Pennsylvania.
 During his early years, he worked as a shoemaker’s apprentice before following in his father’s footsteps and finding work as a barber.
 However, Williams was unsatisfied with the work and decided that he wanted to continue his education.